IgorSokoloff/rr_with_compression_experiments_source_code/README.md

 # Federated Optimization Algorithms with Random Reshuffling and Gradient Compression

-This is a repository with Python 3 source code for the experimental part of the paper Federated Optimization Algorithms with Random Reshuffling and Gradient Compression (arXiv:2206.07021)[https://arxiv.org/abs/2206.07021].
+This is a repository with Python 3 source code for the experimental part of the paper Federated Optimization Algorithms with Random Reshuffling and Gradient Compression [arXiv:2206.07021](https://arxiv.org/abs/2206.07021).

 # The structure of the repository

 Path | Description
 --- | --- |
-[logistic_regression](logistic_regression)  | Experiments for logistic regression.
+[logistic_regression](logistic_regression)  |  Experiments for Training L2 Regulirized Logistic Regression in LIBSVM datasets across 20 clients.
-[neural_nets](neural_nets)  | Experiments for Neural Networks.
+[neural_nets](neural_nets)  | Experiments for Training Deep Neural Network model: ResNet-18 on CIFAR-10 across 10 clients.
 ----

 # Reference